Tiny Tales

 I was the lead UX Designer responsible for summarizing interview data, sketching solutions, creating prototypes and validating them with usability testing.

-About this Project
+About This Project

 As Tiny Tales have grown their online library collection, parents have expressed difficulty in navigating their app.
 I was brought onboard to do a 5 Day Design Sprint developed by Google Ventures to answer critical business questions.
 Through research, design, prototyping and testing ideas with customers, I was able to develop a platform that helps parents find the right stories to read to their children.

-The challenge
+The Challenge

-Parents are not pleased with how hard and time consuming it is to find engaging stories to read to their children that are both age-appropriate and appealing.
+Parents are not pleased with how hard and time consuming it is to find engaging stories to read to their children that are both age-appropriate and appealing

-Solution
+The Solution

 Process